pAP3R/recur/README.md

 ## recur, a CBPro recurring order scheduler

-recur is a web-based order scheduler created to enable users to schedule recurring orders through CoinbasePro, a feature currently only available on regular Coinbase.
+recur is a web-based order scheduler created to enable users to schedule recurring orders through CoinbasePro~~, a feature currently only available on regular Coinbase~~.
 By using CBPro over the native order scheduler in Coinbase.com, it's possible to save a significant sum of money, depending on the DCA strategy being used.
+Is this still true in October 2022?
+Idk.

 ### How much money does it save?

-**September 2022 Update**
+**~~September~~ October 2022 Update**
 I have no idea if this saves money anymore, ha.
 It still works though, so that's good.

+*Original:*
 Assuming you have four $25 purchases a month, occurring at regular intervals through Coinbase's "Recurring Orders" feature, you're currently paying **$7.96 a month in fees**.

 However, each of those same purchases only costs twelve cents through Coinbase Pro, at the highest fee tier. **That's only $0.50 a month to do the same thing.**